MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2022-02-03-a-failure-mode-of-adhd-medication.md

 Now, the low probability of any project being completed successfully at low effort-levels is not practical or acceptable for daily life.
-The answer, at least for me, lay in using process, tools, externalisation and similar 'brain hacks' to remove the low-probability-part by force.
-This is to say, the processes make sure that a certain level of effort is invested in *everything*, so that the bottom for successrate is at least acceptable:
+The answer, at least for me, was found in using process, and tools to remove the low-probability-part by force.
+Everything got decomposed and split into tiny chunks, written down elsewhere and tracaked.
+This is to say, the processes made sure that a certain level of effort is invested in *everything that needed to be done by me*, so that the bottom for successrate is at least acceptable:

 ![The same graph, but with the first, low-effort-invested part greyed out, as the habits and processes taught by ADHD enforce a certain success rate by always